 The slightly tricky thing about this is that some webhosts - including Dreamhost, which I recommend - offer a free domain name when you sign up for webhosting.
-So you may not want to go through the process of purchasing a domain name this week if you're going to buy hosting through one of these sites next week.
+So you may not want to go through the process of purchasing a domain name instantly if you're going to buy hosting through one of these sites as soon as you get to the next module.